Fudgesicle

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 We love popsicles during the summer and both this fudgesicle recipe and mixed berry popsicles are always stocked in our freezer.
-The kids will love these rich chocolatey popsicles and I bet the adults will, too!
+The kids will love these rich chocolatey popsicles and I know the adults will, too!

 I love to make these for summer parties and just because – the kids love having one as a special summer treat when it’s hot.